rahul07-github/IMDB_DataSet/README.md

 ==== # EDA PROJECT:--IMDB_DataSet ====

-🎬 Detailed Introduction – IMDb Movie Data Analysis Using Python Libraries In the era of digital entertainment, data plays a crucial role in understanding audience preferences, production trends, and market behavior.
+🎬 Detailed Introduction – IMDb Movie Data Analysis Using Python Libraries.
+In the era of digital entertainment, data plays a crucial role in understanding audience preferences, production trends, and market behavior.
 With platforms like IMDb (Internet Movie Database) offering detailed records on thousands of movies, there exists a goldmine of insights waiting to be discovered through systematic analysis.
        This project aims to leverage the Top 1000 IMDb movies dataset and conduct an end-to-end data analysis using Python libraries